emb-riscv/specs-markdown/memory-map.md

 Multi-hart devices can share certain memory areas (code or data), but can also have hart-specific memory areas, or both shared and specific areas.

-## The system control blocks
+## The system control area

-There are two control blocks, one providing control and status registers common for the entire device, and one providing control and status registers for the current hart:
+The system control area is a pair of memory-mapped address spaces, one providing control and status registers common for the entire device, and one providing control and status registers for the current hart:

 | Base | Top | Name | Description |